ShenShan123/OpenACM/README.md

 Note:

-This is the initial release of OpenACM.
+This is the initial release of OpenACMv2.

 Some parts are still under development, and we will continuously improve and expand its functionality in future versions.